- What Are the Symptoms of Cocaine Addiction & Cocaine Withdrawal?

 When addiction strikes a family, it always disturbs the relationships in it and leads to changes in functioning, so for this reason, we encourage the family to engage in treatment as its success largely depends on family support.

-Phases in the treatment of cocaine addiction
+Phases in the Treatment of Cocaine Addiction

 - Diagnostics – the initial and significant phase of treatment during which the physical and psychological state of the patient is assessed.
 The standard diagnostic examination for physical condition assessment includes urine test, tests for hepatitis B and C, HIV infection, general blood analysis, biochemical blood testing, ECG, and an internist examination.
 The standard diagnostic examination for assessing the psychological condition involves psychodiagnostics (psychological tests are used to determine the level of addiction, the consequences of the use of substances on mental health, to detect the signs of psychological disorders, the presence of depression, the degree of motivation for healing).
 Having made the diagnosis, the team of doctors examines the findings and develops treatment strategy and plan.
 If there are risk factors or some chronic illness, additional tests are carried out, and therapy is prescribed.
-It is possible to do MRT, EEG, ultrasound, X-ray, endoscopy, medicine, and drug concentration analysis, cardiac examination, neurological examination, endocrinological examination … These are all additional tests that are not included in the package price.

 - The beginning of treatment refers to the treatment by infusion and Neuro-Jet device.
-The infusion consists of multivitamins, minerals, and amino acid complexes, all of which stimulate metabolism, improve appetite, and slowly reinstil strength in the addict needed to continue treatment.
+The infusion consists of multivitamins, minerals, and amino acid complexes, all of which stimulate metabolism, improve appetite, and slowly reinstill strength in the addict needed to continue treatment.
 Treatments in our hospital are intense and highly effective.
 Neuro-Jet device enables the emission of electric waves that are completely painless and regulate the production of endorphin and dopamine, and eliminate symptoms of crisis.

 - Treatment of psychological addiction – Using aversive procedures, pharmacohypnosis, Prometa, psychotherapy, Ibogaine according to the doctor’s assessment.